-- If you want a moist piece of fish, pull your fish before it reaches the doneness temperature of 145 °F since it will continue to cook outside of the oven.
+- If you want a moist piece of fish, use an instant-read thermometer and pull your fish before it reaches the doneness temperature of 145 °F since it will continue to cook outside of the oven.
 I pull it about 125-130 °F, but you can choose to pull it before this too.

 What does miso taste like?